nickzoum/EzGoogleMap/README.md

 ## Documentation

-By creating another script you have access to these properties of the map:
+These are the properties of the map that you can alter:

  - `getHttpObject`: function that gets the object to be sent with the HTTPRequest (required)
  - `clustering`: whether clustering should be used or not (default is true)